 Featured in television and film, The Griswold Inn was used as the "Collinsport Inn" for the cutting edge 1960s daytime drama, Dark Shadows.
 Essex and the "Gris" served as a backdrop for the 1961 film Parish starring Troy Donahue and Claudette Colbert and also for Doris Day's 1959 It Happened to Jane, primarily filmed in nearby Chester.
-Recently, scenes for 2008's Indiana Jones and the Kingdom of the Crystal Skull were filmed in Essex and The Griswold Inn was mentioned in the 2010 Mad Men series premiere.
+Scenes for 2008's Indiana Jones and the Kingdom of the Crystal Skull were filmed in Essex, The Griswold Inn was mentioned in the 2010 Mad Men series premiere and most recently it was featured in a 2014 episode of abc's popular romantic-reality show, The Bachelorette.
 Print media continues to write frequently about the "Gris" as a unique and unforgettable destination.
 Notably, the "Gris" is included in Patricia Schultz' best-selling travel book, One Thousand Places to See Before You Die.
 Born of American Independence, the "Gris" is a place to make your own history.
 We look forward to welcoming you.

 Robert Benson Photography